 What happens if you create the next UPS and someone else counters by starting FedEx?
 Or you introduce the world to crowdsourcing with Indigogo and Kickstarter surpasses it?
 Maybe you start Lyft and Uber overtakes it?
 Finding and executing a great business concept is only the start because distinction is temporary when it can be replicated.

 Marketers often espouse traditional barriers to entry to limit rival competitive efforts.
-However, many not apply distinction must be infused in the company at its onset.
+However, distinction must be infused in the company at its onset.
 Inimitable companies create solutions that can not easily be replicated and choose unconventional paths to grow.
 The following guidelines can build a side hustle to a multinational monstrosity to everything in between.